-Let’s discuss how the location of your food affects the temperature of your food – excess food just cooked must be allowed to cool before placing in the fridge or freezer.
-For leftovers, ensure you remember to pour them in containers to be placed in the freezer.
+In addition, the location of your food affects the temperature of your food – excess food just cooked must be allowed to cool before placing in the fridge or freezer.
+For leftovers, ensure you remember to pour them into containers and place in the freezer.

 Bacteria only thrive for three main reasons; type of food, the warmth of the food, and time.
 Therefore, pay very close attention to where you place your food when storing them, and do not refrigerate food that shouldn’t be.